2016 6 Hours of Spa-Francorchamps: Practice

 There were three practice sessions—one 90-minute session each on Thursday afternoon and evening and a single one-hour session on Friday afternoon—preceding Saturday's race.
 The first session was held in sunny weather conditions.
-The No. 1 Porsche 919 Hybrid driven by Hartley led the 90-minute period through its mid-way point with the fastest lap time of the day, at 1 minute and 58.012 seconds, almost six-tenths of a second ahead of teammate Jani in second.
+The No. 1 Porsche 919 Hybrid driven by Hartley led the 90-minute period through its mid-way point with the fastest lap time of the day, at 1:58.012, almost six-tenths of a second ahead of teammate Jani in second.
 Audi's second R18 was twice shown a black and orange flag because of a lack of telemetry for which the team was given a €1,000 suspended fine for the remainder of the race weekend and were required to change the vehicle's battery.
-LMP2 was led by Pipo Derani's No. 31 Extreme Speed Motorsports Oreca with a lap of 2 minutes and 8.974 seconds which was recorded within the session's first fifteen minutes.
+LMP2 was led by Pipo Derani's No. 31 Extreme Speed Motorsports Oreca with a lap of 2:08.974 which was recorded within the session's first 15 minutes.
 Adam's No. 97 Aston Martin was quickest in the LMGTE Pro while Pedro Lamy helped the British manufacturer to be fastest in LMGTE Am.

 Loïc Duval (pictured in 2011) damaged his car in a third practice session collision.